qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 ### Setting a special APIGroup suffix instead of special verb

-Instead of using a verb with prefix `impersonate-on`, a special apigroup suffix/prefix can be set for each resource to be impersonated, e.g.
+Instead of using a verb with prefix `impersonate-on:`, a special apigroup suffix/prefix can be set for each resource to be impersonated, e.g.

 ```yaml